MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 In .NET, dependency conflicts occur when two versions of the same assembly are loaded into the same _Assembly Load Context_.
-This term means slightly different things on different .NET platforms, which we'll cover [later](#powershell-and-net).
+This term means slightly different things on different .NET platforms, which is covered [later](#powershell-and-net).
 This conflict is a common problem that occurs in any software where versioned dependencies are used.
 Because there are no simple solutions, and because many dependency-resolution frameworks try to solve the problem in different ways, this situation is often called "dependency hell".